What is a Guardianship?

 Appointment of Emergency Conservators – An emergency conservator may be appointed for an adult when there is an immediate and substantial risk of irreparable waste or dissipation of the proposed ward’s property.
 (19)

-Appointment of Temporary Medical Consent Guardians – Appointment only for a limited time and only for the purposes of consenting to medical treatment not prohibited by law.
+Appointment of Temporary Medical Consent Guardians – Appointment only for a limited time and only to consent to medical treatment not prohibited by law.
 (20)

 Such individuals may be designated in an advance directive for health care or durable power of attorney for health care or otherwise by the relation in the following order of priority: